 What's included in the DriversEd.com course fee?

 The course fee includes everything you need to complete your classroom phase of drivers education course online as well as your DPS-recognized Certificate of Completion, and the DPS knowledge test online.
 The course fee does not include in-car driving lessons.

 How do I pay for the course?

-Once you create an account, you can pay online using VISA, MasterCard, American Express, or PayPal.
+You can pay online using VISA, MasterCard, American Express, or PayPal.
 You can also pay by credit card over the phone by calling our customer service at 888-651-2886.

 Please note that prepaid debit/gift cards issued by VISA, MasterCard, American Express, etc., cannot be used online.
 Please call us, and we'll be happy to process your payment.